-Table of contents
+Table of Content

-- Conclusion of contract
+- Conclusion of Contract

-- Right of withdrawal
+- Right of Withdrawal

-- Prices and terms of payment
+- Prices and Terms of Payment

-- Delivery and shipping conditions
+- Delivery and Shipping Conditions

-- Retention of title
+- Retention of Title

-- Liability for defects (warranty)
+- Liability for Defects (Warranty)

-- Redemption of promotion vouchers
+- Redemption of Promotional Vouchers

-- Applicable law
+- Applicable Law

 1) Scope of application

-2) Conclusion of contract
+2) Conclusion of Contract

-2.5 Before bindingly placing an order via the Seller's online order form, the Customer can identify possible input errors by carefully reading the information displayed on the screen.
-An effective technical means for better recognition of input errors can be the enlargement function of the browser, which is used to enlarge the display on the screen.
-Within the electronic ordering process, the customer can correct his entries using the usual keyboard and mouse functions until he clicks on the button that concludes the ordering process.
+2.5 Before bindingly placing the order via the Seller's online order form, the Customer can identify possible input errors by carefully reading the information displayed on the screen.
+An effective technical means for better recognition of input errors can be the enlargement function of the browser, with the help of which the display on the screen is enlarged.
+The customer can correct his entries during the electronic ordering process using the usual keyboard and mouse functions until he clicks the button which completes the ordering process.

 2.6 The German and English languages are available for the conclusion of the contract.

-3) Right of revocation
+3) Right of Withdrawal

 3.1 Consumers are generally entitled to a right of withdrawal.